The Meaning of Allyship & How Leaders Can Show It

 It’s about helping other White leaders understand why diversity and inclusion are important organizational values.
 It’s helping team members to understand why a diversity of perspectives and identities will add incredible value to your team.
 It’s about helping other White leaders to examine why the organization is homogeneous in the first place, and identifying relevant opportunities to change that.

 We’re big believers in the “If not you, then who?” approach in this regard.
-Serving as an ally isn’t just about managing the interpersonal dimensions of diversity and inclusion, but about helping to prioritize equity, not just diversity & inclusion, across the systems, policies, and practices in which we operate — even (and especially) when it’s difficult.
+Serving as an ally isn’t just about managing the interpersonal dimensions of diversity and inclusion, but about helping to prioritize equity, not just diversity and inclusion, across the systems, policies, and practices in which we operate — even (and especially) when it’s difficult.
 Every system, including homogeneous ones, will benefit from that form of allyship in the workplace.

 Effective Allyship: Moving Beyond Awareness Into Action